sol1-ansible-roles/sol1-guacamole-client/README-SAML-Jumpcloud.md

    fit.

 1. Click the SSO Tab, and start filling out form items.
-Remember to replace `https://access.example.com` with the public URL of your Knocknoc service.
+Remember to replace `https://guacamole.example.com` with the public URL of your Guacamole service.

    * IdP Entity ID: `https://gaucamole.example.com` is a good default, to make it unique for that Jumpcloud tenant.
    * SP Entity ID: `https://gaucamole.example.com`